schriftgestalt/glyphs-packages/README.md

 - maxVersion: for the last version of Glyphs that can run the plugin.
 That can be used for older versions of the plugin.

+### How to add your own plugins

+To add your own plugin, fork this repository, add your plugin to the `packages.plist` and send a pull request.

 ### Credits

 The plugin is based on the Xcode-plugin manager [Alcatras](http://alcatraz.io).